 I was determined to carry on that mission into the third grade, but a little girl in my class had other ideas.
 Although third grade was the first year I had been at the same school for more than one school year, I wasn’t convinced we wouldn’t move again.
 A girl in my class really wanted to be my friend.
 She talked to me every chance she had.
 At recess when I tried to avoid classmates by walking the perimeter of the playground, there she was walking right alongside me.
 It didn’t matter what I did, she wasn’t getting the message.
 I decided I had to take action because she was wearing me down and was interfering with my no friends plan.

 From her ramblings when I was trying to ignore her, I learned she had a favorite sweater and I decided this was my opportunity.
-She had taken it off, placed it on a bench, and went to run around the playground with some other kids.
-I took her sweater, left the playground, and threw it into dumpster.
-Of course someone saw me and the told the teacher supervising recess.
+She had taken it off, placed it on a bench, and went running around the playground with some other kids.
+I took her sweater, left the playground, and threw it into the dumpster.
+Of course, someone saw me and the told the teacher supervising recess.
 The teacher was shocked and the girl who tried to befriend me asked why and I said, “I hate you and wish you would leave me alone.”
 This prompted the teacher to radio the principal Mrs. Dyer.

 Inside I began to panic.
 My mom was a faithful school volunteer and always told my sisters and me, “You don’t know when I’m at your school.
 I could pop up at any moment.”
 I knew the principal knew who my mom was.
 I had imagined my mom running out of the school in front of the principal to snatch me up.
 Fortunately for me, my mom wasn’t there that day.